aditisobti/Neighborhood-Map-React/README.md

 1. Navigate to the directory where you want to store the app.
 2. Clone the repo `git clone https://github.com/aditisobti/Neighborhood-Map-React.git`
-3. Now install all modules listed as dependencies in `package.json` by running the command `npm install`
+3. Now install all modules listed as dependencies in `package.json` by running the command `npm install`.
+This will take few minutes.
 4. Launch the app with this command `npm start`

 A new browser window open automatically displaying the app.
 If it doesn't, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser